0xSplits/splits-contracts-monorepo/packages/splits-v2/README.md

 Each contract has its own deployment script.
 A config file is present in the `config` folder for each chain.
 The config files contains the input needed for the constructors of the contracts.

+The scripts use foundry's wallet to import the private key.
+To create the wallet refer to [this](https://book.getfoundry.sh/reference/cast/cast-wallet-import).

+e.g. `cast wallet import SPLITS_DEPLOYER --interactive`

 To deploy contracts and verify contracts, run the following command:

 ### Splits Warehouse